matthewmcvickar/taskpaper-month-generator/README.md

 ## Planned Features

-- A syntax for tasks that happen on the last day of the month.
+- Syntax for tasks on the last day of the month.
-- A syntax for tasks that happen on the same day every week.
+- Syntax for tasks that occur weekly on a given day.

 ## Credits